simonsobs/sisock/docs/source/dataservers.rst

 .. _releases: https://github.com/simonsobs/sisock/releases

-.. contents:: DataNodeServers
+.. contents:: Data Servers
     :local:

 example-weather
 ---------------
-An example ``DataNodeServer`` for demonstrating reading data from disk.
+An example ``Data Server`` for demonstrating reading data from disk.
 A good choice to include for debugging your live monitor.

 This container includes a small set of raw text files that contain weather data